 she / her

-Sanjeevani Kumar (she / her) is passionate about mental health because of her own mental health struggles and wants to be able to give back and support other youth.
-She wants youth to be a part of the conversation when it comes to making services for them.
-Sanjeevani’s work on the Ottawa Youth Engagement Committee (OYEC) and many other youth initiatives led her to being a part of the National Youth Council.
-Sanjeevani loves art and dance!
-She has had art exhibited in Europe and performed a dance called Odissi on Parliament Hill.
+Sanjeevani Kumar (she / her) is passionate about mental and emotional well-being because of her own mental health challenges and wants to be able to give back and support other youth.
+She wants young people to be a part of the conversation when it comes to making services for them.
+Sanjeevani’s work on the Ottawa Youth Engagement Committee (OYEC) and many other youth initiatives led her to being a part of the NYC.
+Sanjeevani loves art and dance.
+She’s had art exhibited in Europe and performed a dance called Odissi on Parliament Hill.

 Serena Bains